sergio78180/centreon/doc/en/user/graphic_management/02personalize.rst

 ==========

 Graph models are models which can be used to shape graph layouts.
-Graph models can be used to configure multiple presentation settings including the y-axis measurement, the width and the height of the graph, or colours, etc.
+Graph models can be used to configure multiple presentation settings including the y-axis measurement, the width and the height of the graph, or colors, etc.

 Configuration
 =============